IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 IP phones come in a variety of types and appearances.
 They are also based on different operating systems.

 A softphone can be installed on multiple devices.
-In this way, one phone number can be set on more than one device.
+This way, one phone number can be set on multiple devices.
 A softphone can also be integrated with third-party software, which broadens the range of extra features the softphone can offer.

 The conference phone has two or more microphones to serve more attendees in the conference room.
 It can connect participants situated in three or more different locations.